skipgaribaldi/invariant-derivations/README.md

    * xx-M.magma = same but for the compact group of type xx

 ## Files with "break" in the name

+The files with "break" in the name refer to the method of symmetry breaking as in Part II of the paper.

    * break-base.magma = the main routines for calculating via symmetry breaking
    * break-exgroups.magma = compute the minimum of the trace and the highest short root representations for the compact exceptional groups other than E6